magento/devdocs/guides/v2.0/cloud/before/before-workspace.md

 ## Magento specific tools

-When working on your local, you will be accessing the Magento CLI for issuing commands and the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %}.
+When working on your local, you will be accessing the [Magento ECE CLI]({{ page.baseurl }}cloud/reference/cli-ref-topic.html) for issuing commands and the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %}.
 We recommend specific tools for issuing commands.

 You need to set up the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento file system owner{% endglossarytooltip %} on your local so files and directories you created are owned by that user.
 For an overview of the file system owner, see [Overview of ownership and permissions]({{ page.baseurl }}install-gde/prereq/file-sys-perms-over.html)